-The October 10 deadline for submitting Impact Polk grant applications is quickly approaching, so as you putting the finishing touches on your organization’s application, check out the following tips from our Grant Manager, Johnna Martinez.
-These tips are personal suggestions for consideration and are, by no means, a guarantee for receiving funding.
+These tips from our Grants Manager, Johnna Martinez, are personal suggestions for consideration and are, by no means, a guarantee for receiving funding.

 Brief Project Description: This is the first thing that the reviewer reads about your organization and program.
 This paragraph needs to be clear on what the organization is asking for and why it is needed in the community.
 A dollar amount is not needed here, but this field needs to catch the reviewers attention so that they want to learn more about the project. *This is also the only paragraph that our donors will see when considering funding.

 Amount Requested:This amount should have careful consideration.
 Don’t just ask for the whole amount without complete justification of why you need the full amount.
 If you can get in-kind services for some areas of your project, this may be more appealing to the reviewer and donors.
 Exact numbers show that you have really taken a look at your project budget and have accounted for every need. $15,000, which may be needed, may not show as careful of attention to the budget as say $14, 895.47.

 Will you accept partial funding: Be honest here.
 If you say Yes, I will accept partial funding – will your project still go on as described in the application?
 Will you be able to make up the difference or will you have to modify the grant based on reduced funding?
 Many of our donors like to see you try to get other funding, so they may award half of your request and stipulate that you find the remaining to make up the difference.
 If you just scale back the project due to reduced funding, they consider that when the next grant application is submitted.

 Project Description: This is where you can elaborate on your project, and be specific!
 Include number of participants and what impact you think your project will have on participants/community.
 What is the value of the project to the community?
 What problems will be addressed with your project?